FjjDessoyCaraballo/minishell/README.md

 1. Upon closer inspection to the behavior of the CD built-in, it is not susceptible to changes while unsetting variables from ENV; Therefore, for architectural, integrity, and replication reasons, pwd is being initialized into a variable in the data struct.
 Check for perm_pwd for a pwd that should be always available;
 2. Apparently, the envp can be unset and should still work with the basic builtins. this may call for two parallel envp's when piping;
 3. CD is working with arguments, but now the sole CD is not working;
+4. CD is fully working.
+The problem originated from logical problem with the structure of the function, as it was calling chdir and later calling it again to same position as it was, making the first chdir() redundant;
+5. CD is segfaulting randomly, which probably means that there is a problem with some pointer;

+23.05.2024
+1. Fixed exit and not it takes an integer to represent exit status number.
+For example, if user inputs 'exit 1', when the user later inputs '$?' it will get that exit number;
 ```